-- Many Wyndham Vacation Rental properties offer hotel like amenities.
+- Many Wyndham Vacation Rental properties offer hotel-like amenities.
 Ours included: heated pool and spas, door to door shuttle service and a concierge team to help us.

 These details make your vacation run so much more smoothly.
-All the extra space keeps bickering at a minimum and the ability to dry wet mittens and whip up a quick snack or meal keeps everyone in a great mood!
+All the extra space keeps bickering to a minimum and the ability to dry wet mittens and whip up a quick snack or meal keeps everyone in a great mood!
 Not to mention saves you cash!
 And, they don’t skimp on the details… check it out AVEDA!!

 To learn more about Wyndham Vacation Rentals check out their website and don’t forget to check out their seasonal deals.